ZYJLiu/solana-fork/docs/src/developing/gaming/store-sol-in-pda.md

 # Store sol in a program and pay it out to players

 I big benefit or a blockchain game is that you can reward players for actions in a game.
-To store sol we first create a program derived adress (PDA).
+To store sol we first create a program derived address (PDA).
-This means that it is an account that the programm can sign for.
+This means that it is an account that the program can sign for.
 Using the [Anchor Framework](https://www.anchor-lang.com/) this is pretty straight forward as you can see for the chest_vault account below you just need to add a seeds value to the account.

 ```js
     #[account]